nilva-challenge/Flutter-FirebaseChatter/README.md

 9. end chat
 10. provide peer username & connect
 11. go to chat page
+12. disconnect network
-12. send message to peer
+13. send message to peer (should be queued)
+14. connect network (message should automatically be sent to peer)
-13. close app
+15. close app

 ## Expectations